 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Yes, blue jays are corvids, part of the brainy Corvidae family that includes crows and ravens.
+Yes, blue jays are corvids, making them part of the same clever bird family as crows, ravens, and magpies.

 Table Of Contents